Karl Seitz: Later life

-With the rise of the Fatherland Front in 1934 and the Social Democracts' failed insurrection against the federal government, the Social Democratic Worker's Party was outlawed.
+With the rise of the Fatherland Front in 1934 and the Social Democrats' failed insurrection against the federal government, the Social Democratic Workers' Party was outlawed.
 Having thus lost his party chairmanship, Seitz was also removed from his post as a mayor, taken into custody and released without charge a few weeks later.
 Even though a majority of Viennese considered his removal from office illegitimate, Seitz's political career had essentially been brought to an end.

 Continuing to live in Vienna, Seitz witnessed the Anschluss with Nazi Germany in 1938 and the outbreak of World War II in 1939.
-There were contacts with the important resistance group (Maier-Mesner group, CASSIA) around the later-executed priest Heinrich Maier, who was in contact with the American secret service OSS.
+There were contacts with the important resistance group (Maier-Mesner group, CASSIA) around the later-executed priest Heinrich Maier, who was in contact with the American secret service Office of Strategic Services (OSS).
 Maier had set up an information network to receive important information and to realise political plans for after the war.
-In 1944, he was placed under arrest a second time and for a time was even imprisoned in the Ravensbrück concentration camp, only to again return to Vienna when Nazi Germany eventually collapsed in May 1945.
+In 1944, he was placed under arrest a second time and, for a time, was even imprisoned in the Ravensbrück concentration camp, only to again return to Vienna when Nazi Germany eventually collapsed in May 1945.
 Though now ill, Seitz served the newly established Social Democratic Party of Austria as its honorary chairman and a nominal National Council member until his death, at the age of 80.